pagekite/PyPagekite/README.md

-As the tunnel between pagekite front- and back-ends itself is generally encapsulated in a secure TLS connection, this provides almost the same level of security as end-to-end encryption above, with the exception that the pagekite.py front-end has access to unecrypted data.
+As the tunnel between pagekite front- and back-ends itself is generally encapsulated in a secure TLS connection, this provides almost the same level of security as end-to-end encryption above, with the exception that the pagekite.py front-end has access to unencrypted data.
 So back-ends have to trust the person running their front-end!

 Although not perfect, for those concerned with casual snooping on shared